 VALVE Forest Project

-With the VALVE Forest project, the John Nurminen Foundation, Metsähallitus, and private forest owners seek to find cost-efficient, discharge-reducing solutions and practices for waterway protection in peatland forestry, achieved through planning and cooperation done separately for each catchment area.
+With the VALVE Forest project, the John Nurminen Foundation, Metsähallitus, and private forest owners seek to find cost-efficient, discharge-reducing solutions and practices for water protection in peatland forestry, achieved through catchment area -based planning and cooperation between landowners.

 A quarter of Finland’s standing timber is on peatland.
 According to latest research results, drained peatland is a significant source of nutrients, solids, and humus discharges that contribute to the load of waterways.
 The load from forestry to waterways is in fact greater than what has been estimated earlier.
 Forests on drained peatland, in particular, are a source of nutrients, solids, humus, and dissolved carbon.
 In addition to inland waters, the impact forestry has on waterways is evident also in the Baltic Sea.